Static-Codes/BrowserAutomationMaster/sections/roadmap.md

 ## LSP (Language Server Protocol)
 - This will allow you to create bamm scripts with syntax highlighting and other features similar to pylance.

+## Android app
+- Port BAMM to android using appium
 ---